yaoyj11/mcmcf/README.md

 Using Lemon Graph Library (http://lemon.cs.elte.hu/trac/lemon) for minimum cost flow subroutine.
 Minimum cost flow algorithm from Google OR tools also works but slower.

 Todo:
-1. Control the error bound with numerical analysis
+1. Control the error bound with numerical error analysis
 2. Leverage the old states of network simplex for faster min-cost flow subroutine.

 References: